 Test Your App: Students should regroup with the partner they designed their app for.
-Using the same structure from How Much Time: Let students know early how much Lesson 4 they should test the app.
-Each should act as the interact with the different screens of the app.
+Using the same structure from Lesson 4 they should test the app.
+Each should act as the "computer" for the app they designed and allow their user to interact with the different screens of the app.
 Further instructions exist inside the project guide.